AltCtrlSupr/ACSPanel-Standard/README.md

     cd acspanel

-Now you set parameters.yml with your database create.
-Not necessary when it's installed via deb package.
+Now you set parameters.yml with your database create, you can take parameters.yml.sample as example.
+(Not necessary when it's installed via deb package).
+You should create your own config_dev.yml, as the parameters you can take config_dev.yml.sample as example.

 To install all the dependencies you have to execute composer.phar command.

     php composer.phar install